olvaffe/olv-notes/systems/containers/podman.md

   - `-e NAME=VAL` sets an envvar
   - `-p host_port:container_port` maps host port to container port
   - `-v host_dir:container_dir` creates a bind-mount
+  - `--init` binds mount `catatonit` to `/run/podman-init` and starts it as pid 1
+  - `--detach` runs the container detached
+    - `podman` exits and `conmon`/`slirp4netns` lives on
+  - `--name NAME` assigns the given name to the container
+    - otherwise, podman assigns a randomly generated name
+  - `--privileged` gives the container the same access as the user launching the container
+  - `--restart POLICY` specifies what to do when the process terminates
+  - `--network MODE` specifies the network mode
+    - `slirp4netns` is the default for rootless containers
+    - `bridge` is the default for rootful containers
+      - all rootful containers in this mode are on the same bridge
+    - `host` shares the network namespace with the host

 ## Dockerfile